Jinwooooo/jinwooooo-blog/_posts/2018-09-24-browndust-arena-formation-counseling.md

 This is a **beta mode**, so there might be abrupt changes '^'.

+Sorry, I'm currently busy and the current structure seems quite hard for me to make a good recommendation.
+I will try make a more formal one during winter break!
+Sorry :'(

 ---

 ## Instruction

+**Currently not replying to comments, will try to make an upgraded version during winter break**

 On the comment, you need to give me the following: